itu-devops/itu-minitwit-ci/README.md

 To setup this scenario we have two parts:
 - A remote server to which we will deploy our ITU-MiniTwit application and which is provisioned on DigitalOcean using `vagrant`.
-- A Travis CI workflow, which we will use to automate tests, build the application (in Docker images) and deploy them to the server.
+- A GitHub Actions workflow, which we will use to automate tests, build the application (in Docker images) and deploy them to the server.

 ![](images/CICD_Setup.png)